tsung-wei-huang/tsung-wei-huang.github.io/_pages/team.md

 <div class="row align-items-center">
   <div class="col-md-12 col-sm-12 vertical-align">
-  <p><b>Short bio</b>: Dr. Huang is an assistant professor in the ECE Department at the University of Utah.
-His research makes parallel and heterogeneous computing easier to handle in a multidisciplinary area of electronic design automation, scientific computing, and machine learning.
-He has created several award-winning open-source software, such as Taskflow and OpenTimer, that is being used by many industrial and academic research projects.</p>
+  <p><b>Bio</b>: Dr. Huang is an assistant professor in the ECE Department at the University of Utah.
+His research makes parallel and heterogeneous computing easier to handle in various scientific computing, machine learning, and design automation applications.
+He has created several open-source software (e.g., <a href="https://github.com/taskflow">Taskflow</a>, <a href="https://github.com/taskflow">OpenTimer</a>) that is being used by many industrial and academic research projects.
+His research is recognized by several awards, such as ACM SIGDA Outstanding PhD Dissertation Award, ACM Multimedia Best Open Source Software Award, and NSF CAREER Award.</p>
   </div>
 </div>